ziadadel001/ziadadel001/README.md

 # Hi there, I'm [Your Name]! 👋

-I'm a passionate backend developer with expertise in PHP, HTML, and CSS.
-I'm always eager to collaborate on projects that make a difference.
+"I'm a skilled backend developer with experience in <b>>PHP</b>, coupled with advanced skills in frontend technologies such as HTML and CSS.
+Additionally, I have some knowledge of JavaScript.
+I'm deeply committed to backend development using PHP either in its native form or with frameworks like Laravel, striving to deliver comprehensive solutions for projects.
 ## My Tech Stack:

 - **Backend:** PHP (native), MySQL